CA Auto Bank

 CA Auto Bank S.p.A., formerly FCA Bank S.p.A., is an Italian financial institution that focuses on car financing, formerly structured as joint venture between FCA Italy and Crédit Agricole Consumer Finance.
-In 2023, FCA Bank S.p.A. becames CA Auto Bank S.p.A. after its acquisition by Crédit Agricole from Stellantis Italy.
+In 2023, FCA Bank S.p.A. became CA Auto Bank S.p.A. after its acquisition by Crédit Agricole from Stellantis Italy.

 The bank is dedicated to motorists, and mainly operates in the automotive financing sector and cooperates with the automotive brands Alfa Romeo, Chrysler, Fiat, Jeep, Abarth, Maserati, Aston Martin, Jaguar, Lotus and Land Rover, as well as motorhome and caravan manufacturer Hymer.